Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Despite the incredible health benefits that a spoon of peanut spread gives you, it has its disadvantages as a pre-workout.
 These are:

-• Peanut butter has a lot of carbohydrates and calories, with two tablespoons containing about 180 calories.
+• As someone who closely monitors my calorie intake, I'm aware that peanut butter is calorie-dense, with about 180 calories in two tablespoons.
+This knowledge helps me enjoy it in moderation, ensuring I get its benefits without overindulging.
 As a typical binge food for dieting individuals, the extra calories, fats, and no workouts could lead to weight gain.

 • Peanut butter allergies are the second most common food allergies.
 If you're allergic to peanuts, eating nut butter could cause life-threatening issues as far as allergic reactions are concerned [9].
 It would be best to substitute PB for almond butter or different nut butter.